The thrust exerted by a body placed on a surface is :

 Y → Pump plunger

-Draw a simple diagram of a hydraulic jack and explain it's working.
+Draw a simple diagram of a hydraulic jack and explain its principle.

 Answer